 Azure cloud solutions offer many advantages for IT workloads.
-There are five fundamental principles to help you optimize workload quality and results.
+There are five fundamental principles to help you optimize workload quality and results and have success in Azure.
 These principles are: Security, Cost, DevOps, Resiliency, and Scalability.

 - Security: cloud workloads including applications and data must be protected from threats.

 - Cost: correctly used, the cloud can be cost-effective, but costs must still be properly managed.